Sri Lanka President Near Airport As Exile Rumours Spread - UrduPoint

 Rajapaksa took up residence at the two-century-old building after he was driven out of his private home on March 31 when protesters tried to storm it.

-If Rajapaksa steps down as promised, Wickremesinghe will automatically become acting president until parliament elects an MP to serve out his term that ends in November 2024.
+If Rajapaksa steps down as promised, Wickremesinghe will automatically become acting president until parliament elects an MP to serve out the presidential term, which ends in November 2024.

 But Wickremesinghe has himself announced his willingness to step down if consensus is reached on forming a unity government.